gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Local-repo dependencies and expired snapshots are not loaded from the repository with each resolve.
 During a single build, a resolved dependency is not loaded again from the repository.
-For more details, please refer to the section about the in-memory dependency metadata cache.
+For more details, please refer to the section of 'Faster Gradle builds' that describes the in-memory dependency metadata cache.

 ### Incubating JaCoCo plugin changes